What is a Primary Refresh Token?

 - MFA during WAM interactive sign in: During a token request through WAM, if a user is required to do MFA to access the app, the PRT that is renewed during this interaction is imprinted with an MFA claim.

-- In this case, the MFA claim is not updated continuously, so the MFA duration is based on the lifetime set on the directory.
+- In this case, the MFA claim isn't updated continuously, so the MFA duration is based on the lifetime set on the directory.

-- When a previous existing PRT and RT are used for access to an app, the PRT and RT will be regarded as the first proof of authentication.
-A new AT will be required with a second proof and an imprinted MFA claim.
-This will also issue a new PRT and RT.
+- When a previous existing PRT and RT are used for access to an app, the PRT and RT are regarded as the first proof of authentication.
+A new RT is required with a second proof and an imprinted MFA claim.
+This process also issues a new PRT and RT.